 - if the drug was mixed with another substance

-- the method of abuse (injection, oral, etc.)
+- the method of use (injection, oral, etc.)

-- the length of time oxycodone has been abused
+- the length of time oxycodone has been used

 - if an extended-release or immediate-release version was used